winstonwolff/tychon/README.md

     - Rooms with an image
     - hot spots which activate a script when clicked
     - script can print a message, or go to another room

+* Apply Tychon to something
     - DSL or Macros for asserting the shape of data (related to typing)
     - Replacement for SASS, that can also write unit tests for CSS.
     - DSL or Macros for automated testing
     - DSL or Macros for generating html

+* WASM engine
     - execute browser via WASM
-- Syntax error messages from parser

 DONE
 ----